Olaitanhazeem/DA-journey/README.md

 ------
 # Data cleaning
-the data for this project came 100% clean.No cleaninig was donr in the process of the project.
+the data for this project came 100% clean.No cleaninig was done in the process of the project.

 ----
 # Findings & Recommendations